Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Discussion and Future Work

+\textbf{Extending the work to support for new optimizations.} \oursystem{} is designed as an extensible framework to prototype and evaluate new techniques.
+First, inter-operator optimizations can be prototyped as inter-operator level passes.
+Second, data layout optimizations can be supported by adding the corresponding intermediate data and adjacency access schemes discussed in Section~\ref{sec:inter_op_ir}.
+We plan to explore 1) if different sparse formats have any impact on the sparse kernel performance and 2) if there is any optimization opportunity in changing the intermediate data layout.
+E.g., storing edge attention and edge message together in one tensor where the innermost dimension becomes (size of hidden dimension + 1) would further reduce the number of kernels launched.
+Third, kernel optimizations can be prototyped as a kernel template and operator instances based on it.
+Alternatively, they can be implemented as operator-specific schedules.

+\textbf{Extending the work to use it in Distributed Systems.} Due to the page limit, we focused this work on single-GPU performance.
+The kernels \oursystem{} generated could serve distributed systems, e.g., DistDGL~\cite{zhengDistDGLDistributedGraph2020}.
+Since performance improvement results from the reduction of data movements and memory footprints, it also applies to distributed systems.

-\textbf{Devise algorithms to select the layout, optimization and schedules according to model, input graph, and GPU architecture.} One of the most important compiler research problems is the algorithm that makes choices among the candidates in the design space.
+\textbf{Devise algorithms to select the layouts, optimizations, and schedules according to model, input graph, and GPU architecture.} One of the most important compiler research problems is the algorithm that makes choices among the candidates in the design space.
 Apart from the input graph, the specific microarchitecture of each GPU model also makes a difference due to the architecture-specific features available, e.g., asynchronous loading to shared memory since Ampere~\cite{nvidiaControllingDataMovement2020}, and different microarchitecture characteristics in each model.
 Therefore, it is meaningful to investigate their impact and incorporate them into decision making.

-\textbf{Optimize data movement in minibatch training.} Graphs cannot fit into GPU memory have to stay in host memory during RGNN execution.
-In each step, subgraphs are sampled and transferred to the GPU.
-With knowledge of graph semantics, data layout, and operator-specific schedules, \oursystem{} can help improve the scheduling of sampling and data transfer, and generate CUDA kernels at the beginning of propagation that gather data from the host memory on the fly~\cite{minLargeGraphConvolutional2021}.
+\textbf{Optimize data movement in minibatch training.} Graphs not fiting into GPU memory must stay in host memory or even storage during RGNN execution.
+In each step, the subgraphs are sampled and transferred to the GPU.
+With knowledge of graph semantics, data layout, and operator-specific schedules, \oursystem{} can help improve the scheduling of sampling and data transfer and generate CUDA kernels that gather data from the host memory on the fly~\cite{minLargeGraphConvolutional2021}.

-\textbf{Develop \oursystem{} into a full-fledged RGNN compiler that co-designs computation and data.} We plan to complete the code generator so that it can generate code for common RGNN operators without intervention.
-On top of that, we plan to devise new sparse adjacency encoding schemes to enable data reuse from both the source node and destination node during traversal, thus removing the bottleneck in the memory bandwidth that single-sided reuse cannot.
-Besides, as another integral component in the design space, we seek insights in designing intermediate data layout.